At 84, lifelong educator still making a difference

 Lenes previously taught 11 years in Texas Department of Corrections Windham School.

-“I had seven inmates get GEDs, and they never had one inmate before pass,” said Lenes.
+“I had seven inmates get GEDs, and they never had an inmate pass before,” said Lenes.

 He also served in the U.S. Air Force, Reserves and Texas Air National Guard.
 He was a weapons systems officer for F-101 Voodoo fighter jets and navigator for transports and logged 4,420 hours flying.